Level/levelup/README.md

 The main driver for this was performance.
 While `db.createReadStream()` performs well under most use cases, `db.createWriteStream()` was highly dependent on the application keys and values.
 Thus we can't provide a standard implementation and encourage more `write-stream` implementations to be created to solve the broad spectrum of use cases.

-Check out the implementations that the community has already produced [here](https://github.com/Level/levelup/wiki/Modules#write-streams).
+Check out the implementations that the community has produced [here](https://github.com/Level/awesome#streams).

 ## Promise Support